Global Header

 How do TLDs impact credibility and SEO?

 Your TLD can directly affect how people and search engines perceive your domain.
-A trusted, familiar TLD like .com can boost credibility.
-In contrast, lesser-known TLDs might seem restricted or raise trust concerns.
+A trusted, widely recognized top domain like .com can boost brand recognition and credibility.
+In contrast, lesser-known TLDs might seem restricted or raise trust concerns, resulting in fewer inbound links.

 For SEO:

-• Google does not favor any specific TLD in rankings.
+• Google does not favor any specific TLD in search rankings.

 • However, country code TLDs (like .fr, .br or .in) help search engines target local search results.

-• Generic TLDs can signal broader reach or industry-specific intent (for example, .tech, .design).
+• Generic TLDs can signal broader reach or industry-specific intent (for example, industry specific TLD example like .tech, .design).

-TLDs are maintained in the DNS hierarchy through the root zone database.
-Choosing the right one helps your site appear more relevant in search engine results.
+TLDs are maintained in the DNS hierarchy through the root zone database overseen by the internet assigned numbers authority (IANA).
+Choosing the right domain extension helps your site appear more relevant in search engine results.
 It improves your chances of connecting with your target audience while aligning your SEO strategy with your brand.

 Not all TLDs serve the same purpose.
 Let’s break them down by category to better understand how each type is used.